system76/tech-docs/src/models/nebula36-1/assembly.md

 3. Remove a PCIe slot cover for each slot the new GPU will take up.
     - Additional slot covers may fall off after removing the PCIe brakcet; hold them up when replacing the bracket.
 4. Install the GPU into the motherboard.
-5. Replace the PCIe slot cover, which will hold the end of the GPU in place.
+5. Replace the PCIe bracket, which will hold the end of the GPU in place.

 ## Installing the SATA backplane: